-Introduction to CSS: Learn to Style Your Web Pages from Scratch
+Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 Introduction:

-Las Cascading Style Sheets, better known as CSS, are a fundamental tool in web design that allows you to give life and style to Internet pages.
-In this article, we'll explore the basic concepts of CSS, its syntax with simple examples, and the key terms surrounding this language.
+Cascading Style Sheets, better known as CSS, are a fundamental tool in web design that bring life and style to Internet pages.
+In this article, we will explore the basic concepts of CSS, its syntax with simple examples, and the key terms surrounding this language.

-đź’ˇ For this tutorial blog we need to have a knowledge of HTML, if not personally I recommend reading a little about this topic, here's a link to its documentation: https://developer.mozilla.org/es/docs/Web/HTML
+💡For this tutorial blog, we need to have knowledge of HTML; if not, I personally recommend reading a bit about this topic.
+Here is a link to its documentation: https://developer.mozilla.org/es/docs/Web/HTML

-The basic structure of a style file in CSS is quite simple, below is an example of what the structure of a style file looks like:
+The basic structure of a CSS style file is quite simple.
+Below is an example of what the structure of a style file looks like:

 body {